 -Office of the Sheriff Valley Station, 150 Alamo Plaza, #C, Alamo

 -Danville Police Department, 510 La Gonda Way, Danville

-For more information about the disposal of prescription drugs or about the Take Back event, go to the DEA Office of Diversion Control website at: www.deadiversion.usdoj.gov.
+For more information about the disposal of prescription drugs, locations or the Take Back event, visit: www.dea.gov/takebackday.